vaibhavsagar/resume/resume.md

      a workflow engine for RESTful web services using semantic web technologies.

      *Student Ambassador* for CECS (March--November).
-Selected to represent the College for various recruitment events and activities around Australia, to share knowledge with prospective students based on my experience at ANU, and talk to prospective students about living in Canberra.
-Also ran labs in Processing for high schoolers as an introduction to programming.
+Represented the College for various recruitment events and activities, shared knowledge with prospective students based on my experience at ANU, and spoke to prospective students about living in Canberra.
+Ran labs in Processing for high schoolers as an introduction to programming.

      *Senior IT Consultant* at John XXIII College (February--November).
-     Selected as part of IT team for maintenance of systems at College and IT support for residents.
+     Led IT team to maintain systems at College and provide technical support to residents.

 2012 *Tutor* at CECS (February--June) for COMP1100 Introduction to
      Programming and Algorithms.

      *IT Administrator* at John XXIII College (February--November).
-Head of IT team for maintenance of systems at College and IT support for residents.
-     Kept college administration computer systems running smoothly and oversaw transition to external service provider.
+Head of IT team.
+Performed maintenance of systems at College and provided technical support to residents and administration.
+Oversaw transition to external service provider.

 2011 *IT Consultant* at John XXIII College (February--November).
-Selected as
+Performed
-     part of IT team for maintenance of systems at College and IT support for residents.
+     maintenance of systems at College and provided technical support to residents.
 ---- --------------------------------------------------------------------------